bombrary/vizworks/graph_editor/README.md

 ## Data Structure

-Node and link is structured by JavaScript Object.
+Node and link is made of JavaScript Object.
 Both is consited in the elements {id: obj}.
 Example:
 ```js